ZoliQua/Ortholog-Finder-Tool/README.md

 # Ortholog-Finder-Tool

 Project aim is to find the most relevant functional protein to a given list of proteins.
 Currently we are using five different species (S. pombe, S. cerevisiae, D. melanogaster, H. sapiens and A. thaliana) for model organisms, while we integrated several orthologous and protein-protein (PPI) databases to our tool.
+Details can be found in the script itself.

 # Usage

 Nearly identical version of this tool can be found here: http://www.orthologfindertool.com

+# Version

+Current Public version is 1.0

 # Comments